 - Yummy food – my kids absolutely love the pizza and salad bar options.
 It really does make for a great stop on a long road trip!

-Plan for Naps with this Trick
+2. Plan for Naps with This Trick

-My oldest has a recent obsession with Harry Potter Books.
 As we were gearing up for our lonnnng road trip to Yosemite with a 6 year old, 3 year old, and 3 month old, we knew that we were going to have an issue with our middle son needing to take a nap.

 He will not sleep if the ipad is anywhere nearby.
 And, if a movie is on?
 Forget about it.
 He’ll keep himself awake.